MJL502/KYChildSupportCalculator/README.md

 •	Implement a log that records errors, invalid inputs, or other important events and writes them to a text file - MAY BE ADDED -

-•	Read data from an external file, such as text, JSON, CSV, etc and use that data in your application - COMPLETE -
+•	Read data from an external file, such as text, JSON, CSV, etc and use that data in your application Complete (second feature)

 •	Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format
 	 - IN PROGRESS -

 •	Use a LINQ query to retrieve information from a data structure (such as a list or array) or file - MAY BE ADDED -

-•	Create 3 or more unit tests for your application - IN PROGRESS -
+•	Create 3 or more unit tests for your application - Complete (third fature)

-•	Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) - IN PROGRESS -
+•	Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) - Complete (fourth feature)

-•	Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) - WILL BE ADDED -
+•	Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) - Complete (fifth feature)

-•	Analyze text and display information about it (ex: how many words in a paragraph) - COMPLETE - SEE __________
+•	Analyze text and display information about it (ex: how many words in a paragraph) - IN PROGRESS

 •	Visualize data in a graph, chart, or other visual representation of data - MAY BE ADDED -